Newtonpula/Tree_Graph/README.md

 # Tree_Graph
-eigen-analysis of the tree graph of a directed graph, particularly the complete graph K_n
+eigen-analysis of the tree graph of a directed graph, particularly the complete graph $K_n$.